Community Use of Schools Summer 2021

-HWDSB is now accepting permit applications for outdoor uses this spring and summer.
+HWDSB is currently accepting permit applications for outdoor uses this summer.

 We are committed to student learning, equity, engagement and innovation.
 Through Community Use of Schools, HWDSB aims to strengthen our collaboration with new and existing community partners to enhance opportunities for students.

 Most HWDSB schools are available for community use during the school year from:

 - 6 p.m. to 10 p.m., Monday to Friday; and

 - 8 a.m. to 10 p.m. on weekends

 For any after-hours concerns regarding inappropriate access and use of HWDSB properties, please contact security at 905-667-3079.
 This is not an emergency response number.
 If your call is about a matter of public safety or illegal activity, please call 911.

 - Schools are generally unavailable for community use from mid-June through mid-September, Election Polling dates, Winter and March Break, Statutory Holidays, long holiday weekends or P.A.
 Days.

 - Permits for filming are accepted from December to July.